rufaida19-sys/Single-Axis-Sidereal-Tracking-Testbed/README.md

 - Design and build a single-arm barn door sidereal tracker using accessible and affordable materials
 - Automate the design using an Arduino-compatible microcontroller and stepper motor driver.
+- Make a calculator to output the optimum constant speed.
 - Establish a baseline by evaluating constant-speed sidereal tracking performance.
 - Derive the theoretical tangent error of a tangent-arm tracker and predict the exact star trailing at constant speed.
 - Validate the derivation experimentally by taking constant-speed photos and measuring the actual star trails.